jessemorris/multi_robot_perception/realtime_vdo_slam/README.md

-Testing for running vdoslam in realtime without cameras from datasets
+Testing for running vdoslam in realtime with cameras from datasets